gonoph/ansible-mitigation/README.md

 1. clone or download the needed mitigation
 2. configure your inventory
 3. run the mitigation as a playbook
+4. set `apply_mitigation=False` if you want to unapply the mitigation

 ## DISCLAIMER